SenteonLLC/senteonllc.github.io/version/latest/Main.md

 <img src="images/uac.png" width="250">

-**Post-Install**

-After the installation is complete, the "Senteon Agent" service will be running on the endpoint.
-This service is configured to automatically restart if the computer is rebooted.

-## Next Steps

-In order to configure Senteon Agents to implement and manage your hardened settings, follow the instructions in [Evaluating/Setting Up Endpoints](Setup.md).

-## Commandline Install Flags
+## Senteon Agent Commandline Install
-Senteon Agent can be installed using Msiexec and has a multitude of flags that can be utilized during the installation process.
+Senteon Agent can be installed using Msiexec.
 All available flags can be found in the MsiExec documentation.
 The Senteon recommended install command flags can be found below.

 | Flag | Description |
 |:--------|:-------:|